Reheating process in the $R^2$ inflationary model with the baryogenesis scenario: Parameter dependence of the obsevables

 In terms of a rescaled variable: \(\bar{n}_{L} \equiv n_{L} \bar{a}^3 M^{-3}\), we find

 The generated lepton asymmetry \(n_{L}\) can be calculated by integrating (\ref{eq:boltzman_lepton_asymmetry}).
-The lepton asymmetry is most generated around the end of the reheating, which is far long before the period where the shaleron process to occur.
-After thermalization, \(n_L/s\) is given by
+The lepton asymmetry is mostly generated around the end of the reheating.
+Once the relativistic particles are thermalized, \(n_L/s\) is given by